llChameleoNll/Timer_ReactNative/README.md

-# Timer_ReactNative
+# Timer

-This is a Timer app with React-Native.
+This is a Timer app with React-Native and Expo.